Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 * Add an AJAX select box for constained values : when a constrained type is selected and a table is selected, a hidden select box would show up with the list of the fields of this table to choose the values that will be printed as the values for this customfield (eg: for table llx_users you could select the "nom" field and then it would automatically prepend "nom_" to the field's name).
 * Add a javascript options values generator for the enum type (a hidden input that would be shown only when DropdownBox type is selected and that would permit to add options by clicking a plus button).
 * Add support for other modules
-* Add native support for date and datetime fields
 * Button to reorder the appearance of fields in editing mode (they currently appear in the same order as they were created)

 Known bugs :